-Set missing values to 0 – If a variable value does not exist, it is set to 0 due to the z- standardization of the average.
-In this option, the document with the missing value is taken into account in the analysis.
+Set missing values to 0 – IIf a variable value does not exist, it is set to 0 (which equals the average due to the z- standardization).
+Using this option, documents with missing values are included in the analysis.

-Ignore documents with missing values – If in a document of one of the variable values is missing, the entire document will be ignored in the analysis.
+Ignore documents with missing values – If in a document one value of the selected variables is missing, the entire document will be ignored in the analysis.

 The final similarity or distance matrix